xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD13_LAB_MANUAL.md

 3. Add a new view for the **Map** action by using the following information:

     - View name: **Map**
-    - Type: Do not create a strongly-typed view
     - Layout: **_MapLayout.cshtml**

 4. Remove the **H2** element from the **Map.cshmtl** view.